Vic-Warden/Smart-Calendar/docs/planning.md

 ### Tuesday 04/02

-- 🔄 Connecting to the internet with WiFi Manager
+- ✅ Connecting to the internet with WiFi Manager
+- ✅ Recover the IP Adress
 - 🔄 Connecting to an API using the wemos
 - 🔄 Send data from wemos to the database